 Conversely, if we are working with pride, we switch the antidote.
 If we are puffed up with pride, we usually overrate our positive qualities.
 And we don’t respect other people.
 So instead, we look at our own negative qualities or admit areas where we are not so perfect, so learned, so beautiful, etc. As we are not all buddhas yet, we know that we have some deficiencies, right?
 So, to reduce our pride, we can examine ourselves honestly.
 We may be surprised to discover that we don’t have so many special qualities to boast about.

 Importance of Balance

-When we hear advice like this, we might make the mistake of coming down hard on ourselves and then seeing only negative qualities.
+When we hear advice like this, we might make the mistake of coming down hard on ourselves and then seeing only our negative qualities.
 Please understand this is not the point!
-We ‘re aiming here for a sense of balance.
-If we suffer from arrogance or pride, we need to look at our faults and recognize where we need to improve.
+Instead, we are aiming here for a sense of balance.
+If we suffer from arrogance or pride, we honestly see those as our faults and recognize where we need to improve.
 But, if we only look at our negative qualities, then we might fall into depression.
 This is not the aim!

 When our four physical elements become unbalanced, we develop sickness.
 Similarly, we should aim for mental balance.
 If we are proud, we need to observe our faults, and if we are depressed, we should focus on our good qualities.

 Modern education solves many problems; through modern education, we have made great material progress in our world.
 But, for balance, we also need inner education, focused on developing positive qualities such as love and compassion.
 Very educated people have brought about many contributions, but they have also introduced new horrors such as the atomic bomb, or machine guns.
 We can recognize that development also can be negative due to a lack of love, compassion, and ethics.
 People chase name, fame, and money, without regard for the future.
 So, we also need to bring in inner education to balance society.